atomicojs/base/README.md

 [![documentation](https://raw.githubusercontent.com/atomicojs/docs/master/.gitbook/assets/doc-1.svg)](https://atomico.gitbook.io/doc/)
 [![discord](https://raw.githubusercontent.com/atomicojs/docs/master/.gitbook/assets/doc.svg)](https://webcomponents.dev/edit/collection/F7dm6YnMEDRtAl57RTXU/d6E4w07fsQbb0CelYQac)

-Now what you have installed is a quick start kit based on Vite, which you can scale for your project, now to continue you must execute the following commands:
+Now what you have installed is a quick start kit based on Storybook, which you can scale for your project, now to continue you must execute the following commands:

 1. `npm install`
-2. `npm run start` : Initialize the development server
+2. `npm run start` : Initialize the storybook server
-3. `npm run build` : Optional, Generate a build of your project from the html file [index.html](index.html).
+3. `npm run build` : Optional, Build a build of your project using Storybook.
-4. `npm run storybook` : Start Storybook.

 ## Workspace